wasswashafik/Plant-Disease-Detection/README.md

-# Offical Responsitoy
+# Official Responsitoy
-This is the code of paper "Using Imaged-Assisted Convolutional Neural Networks on Plant Disease Classification and Detection for Ecological Protection" published in IEEE Transactions on Image Processing.
+This is the code of the paper "Using Imaged-Assisted Convolutional Neural Networks on Plant Disease Classification and Detection for Ecological Protection," published in IEEE Transactions on Image Processing.

 # The codes will be made available after acceptance.